TofPlay/ScriptKit/Docs/ScriptKit+Command.md

 <details>
 <summary>Declare version, copyright, year and a description of what your command line app is doing</summary>

-`public class func program(version pVersion:String, owner pOwner:String, year pYear:String="")`
+`public class func program(version pVersion:String, owner pOwner:String, year pYear:String="", info pInfo:String="")`
- ATTENION: This method will reset all internal datas.
+ ATTENTION: This method will reset all internal datas.
 You will loose all previous settings

  - Parameters:
    - pVersion: Version of your app